gs1/GS1_DigitalLink_Resolver_CE/README.md

 <tr><td>frontend_proxy_server</td><td>The frontend web server routing traffic securely to the other containers.
 Using NGINX, this server's config can be adjusted to support load balancing and more,</td></tr>
 </table>

-### Important Notes for existing users of previous version 1.0 and 1.1
+### Important Notes for existing users of previous versions 1.0 and 1.1
 This is a brand new resolving architecture, not backwards compatible with version 1.0 or 1.1 as it is updated to reflect big changes to the design and architecture of the service.
 These changes were to provide: